IHE/ITI.PCF/README.md

 8. We are not going to profile how the Patient Privacy Policy could be retrieved other than the mention about use of MHD.
 9. Discussed the possibility of needing to do continued maintenance, including proving that historic access would have enforced the consent at that time, and thus the need for Consent versions, Provenance, and/or AuditEvent. -- Possible Open-Issue
 10. PCF is not addressing the use-case where a Consent (dissent) would forbid the data capture or recording.
 This was available in BPPC, but was not found to be used.
+11. Consent.provision and .provision.provision is all that we should need for our use-cases.

 ## Multi-Generation Plan?